-210 3.4.1 Wake composition validation
+3.4.1 Wake composition validation

 The procedure described in Sect.
-3.4 is repeated for all 120 simulations and 1 D ≤ x ≤ 10 D at every D. The metric used here to evaluate the accuracy of this method is the percentage error of available power in the rotor area of the composed wake relative to when computed with the original LES wind field (PE [%] = (P{comp} - P{LES})/P{LES} 100).
+3.4 is repeated for all 120 simulations, and $1 D \le x \le 10 D$ at every D. The metric used here to evaluate the accuracy of this method is the percentage error in available power in the rotor area of the composed wake relative to when computed with the original LES wind field (PE [%] = $(P{comp} - P{LES})/P{LES} \cdot 100$).
 A few things can be noted by studying the results shown in Fig. 6.
-The composition shows a large systematic positive bias in the near wake (x ≤ 3 D).
-This is due to the so-called double bell shape of the near wake, with a speed up region around hub height.
+The composition shows a large systematic positive bias in the near wake $(x \le 3 D)$.
+This is due to the so-called double-bell shape of the near wake, with a speed-up region around hub height.
 When attempting to fit this with a simple 1D Gaussian, the deficit in the rotor area is underestimated, resulting in a positive percentage error.
-For this reason, the near wake will be excluded from analysis in the remainder of this work.
-Further downstream (x ≥ 8 D) a small negative systematic bias can be identified, which is due to the 'top-hat' shape of the wake deficit as a result of temporal averaging.
+For this reason, the near wake is excluded from analysis in the remainder of this work.
+Further downstream ($x \ge 8$ D) a small negative systematic bias can be identified, which is due to the "top-hat" shape of the wake deficit as a result of temporal averaging.
 This is not captured by a Gaussian function and will on average result in an overestimation of the wake deficit amplitude.
 The large (negative) outliers typically indicate cases where the wake does not have a Gaussian shape, such as the separation in two cells under strong veer.
-The median error in the region 4 D ≤ x ≤ 10 D is, however, smaller than 1 %.
+The median error in the region $4 D \le x \le 10$ D is, however, smaller than 1%.